 Apocrine Sweat Glands

-Apocrine glands are involved in scent release and confined mainly to the regions of the axillae and perineum.
+Apocrine glands are involved in scent release and are confined mainly to the regions of the axillae and perineum.
 The intraepithelial duct opens into pilosebaceous follicles.

 Apocrine sweat glands develop their secretory portions and become active just before puberty.